Mathieu-Poirier/UART_EMU_V2/README.md

 # UART_EMU_V2

 ## Description
-Simulation of a genereic UART hardware chip in C++.
+# UART Simulation (C++ / Dear ImGUI Demo)

+My UART device simulation project including a freestanding build and an ImGui demo simulating two UART devices.
+Developed on Linux with C++ and Make.
+Packaged in an AppImage for Linux and cross-compiled for Windows.